How Well Do You Understand Your Cargo Theft Threats?

 A few starting points when evaluating the theft potential for goods in transit are:

-- Develop routes in which cargo can avoid ‘known’ high-crime areas.
+- Develop routes that avoid areas with ‘known’ high-crime or poor infrastructure.